 - Anything that can be used as, or considered to be, a weapon.

 - Anything that can be considered, by statute, as illegal or contraband.

 ** Prohibited items, other than firearms and illegal substances will be the responsibility of the individual who brought the item.
 If the item(s) is left behind, it will be taken to lost and found.
 If the item is food or beverage, it will be discarded.

 ** Members camping in EAA’s Seaplane Base camping area may keep large coolers in their camping areas..

 *** The following mobility handicapped vehicles are allowed:

 - Segway personal mobility devices, when required because of the individual’s mobility disability and when operated in a safe manner consistent with 28 C.F.R.
 36.311(b)(1).
 Such Segway mobility devices are required to display a special sticker, issued by AirVenture Security personnel.
 All questions should be referred to EAA AirVenture Security.

 EAA follows ADA guidelines regarding service animals.
 The ADA defines service animals as dogs that are individually trained to do work or perform tasks for people with disabilities.
 The specific work or task a dog has been trained to provide must be directly related to a person’s disability.
-Dogs whose sole function is to provide comfort or emotional support do not qualify as service animals according to the ADA.
+Dogs or other animals whose sole function is to provide comfort or emotional support do not qualify as service animals according to the ADA.
 Therefore, emotional support animals are not permitted on any EAA or AirVenture grounds or in any EAA or AirVenture facilities.